Eurobodalla Beachwatch Program

 These sites have been monitored during summer since 2002/2003:

 Water quality guidelines

-To determine whether water quality is safe for swimming, Eurobodalla Shire Council uses the National Health and Medical Research Council's Guidelines for Managing Risks in Recreational Waters (NHMRC, 2008).
+To determine whether water quality is safe for swimming, beaches are assessed in accordance with the National Health and Medical Research Council's Guidelines for Managing Risks in Recreational Waters (NHMRC, 2008).
 The NHMRC 2008 guidelines advocate enterococci as the single preferred indicator organism for the detection of faecal contamination in recreational waters.

 The majority of the tested sites consistently complied with these guidelines during summer.

 Other important information

 - Following wet weather, swimmers should avoid swimming up to three days after rain.
 Stormwater washes pollutants from the catchment into waterways, which can impact water quality.

 - All beachgoers can help protect the pristine nature of our beaches and estuaries by collecting and removing litter.